 The bike paths map shows the current and proposed bicycle routes in and around the City of Auburn.
 The map is currently available in PDF.
 To explore cycling options more interactively check out the Transportation app which includes bicycle-friendly street routing to destinations of your choice.
 Alternatively, for established routes, the Auburn Bike Committee has published a bike routes brochure as a guide.

 The sidewalks map shows all existing and proposed sidewalks throughout Auburn.
 Proposed sidewalks are areas where a need or a requirement for a sidewalk has been identified.

 Map showing Auburn City School Zones.
 Map size: 36 x 36 inches.

-Map showing municipal voting wards.
+Map showing municipal voting locations and wards.
 Map size: 36 x 36 inches.